Visiting the National Underground Railroad Freedom Center in Cincinnati; (c) Soul Of America

 Elementz

-DESCRIPTION: Possibly the first Hip-Hop Youth Arts Center and certainly an amazing concept that should be copied nationwide; a safe space where 14-24 year olds have access to recording studio resources, DJ sessions, Hip-Hop Dance training; the center is youth-driven and provides a positive creative outlet to their expression.
+DESCRIPTION: Possibly the first Hip-Hop Youth Arts Center and certainly an amazing concept that should be copied nationwide; a safe space where 14 to 24-year-olds have access to recording studio resources, DJ sessions, Hip-Hop Dance training; the center is youth-driven and provides positive creative outlet to their expression.
 Trust and relationships co-mingle in exciting ways that may be the future of Hip-Hop.
 Donations to the center are welcome.

 DAYS & HOURS: Mon-Thu 3p-8p